abdelrahmanbadr/BookApp/readme.md

  ## Improvments:
-    1. Add cli command to export data to xml and csv 2- Separate author in another table and make his name is unique (on update can create new author if it's name not exsit) 3- Make more enhancment in UI (i made a simple UI) 4- add more logs to trace errors
+    1. Add cli command to export data to xml and csv 2- Separate author in another table and make his name is unique 3- Make more enhancment in UI (i made a simple UI) 4- add more logs to trace errors